Strategic Tips To Start A Homestead Right Where You Are

 Be Realistic In Your Expectations

-The more high-level you go the more work it’s going to take.
+The more self sustaining you go the more work it’s going to take.

 It makes me laugh but feel sorry for people who expect themselves to do everything.
 From making their own bread to raising meat chickens and growing a year’s worth of vegetables.
 All the while still going to work and keeping their kids alive.